renzmann/renzmann.github.io/content/emacsd.md

 ### Esup: startup time profiling {#esup-startup-time-profiling}

-[esup](https://github.com/jschaf/esup) is a tool for profiling the startup time of emacs.
+[esup](https://github.com/jschaf/esup) is a tool for profiling the startup time of Emacs.
 This snippet is a work around of a bug where esup tries to step into the byte-compiled version of
 \`cl-lib', and fails horribly: <https://github.com/jschaf/esup/issues/85>